Vietnam.vn - Nền tảng quảng bá Việt Nam

 AI is learning to be 'humanly creative'

-From just supporting text editing, a series of artificial intelligence platforms have now truly participated in the content creation process.
+From just supporting text editing, a series of artificial intelligence platforms have now actually participated in the content creation process.

-Familiar names like ChatGPT, Google's Gemini, Claude from Anthropic, or Microsoft's Copilot are becoming increasingly popular among content creators.
+Familiar names like ChatGPT, Google's Gemini, Claude from Anthropic or Microsoft's Copilot are becoming more and more popular among content creators.

 These tools can write anything from short newsletters of a few hundred words to essays of several thousand words, even mimicking the personal style or voice of a particular author.